Descendants (franchise): Descendants: The Royal Wedding (2021)

 Descendants: The Royal Wedding is an animated special that premiered on Disney Channel on August 13, 2021.
-This is the first Descendants project to be announced after Boyce's death, and as such, it was reported that the absence of Carlos would be addressed.
-Carlos is briefly mentioned, though it is unspecified what happened to his character.
 In the special, the wedding between Mal and Ben is going to begin to take place (after getting engaged in Descendants 3).
 However, with the arrival of Hades the place of the ceremony ends up burning.
 Mal and her friends go in search of Hades, to find out what exactly happened for everything to end in flames.
 The story ends with a scene that gives way to the story of Descendants: The Rise of Red.

+Descendants: The Royal Wedding was the first Descendants project following Boyce's death; Carlos was briefly mentioned in the special, though what happened to his character was unspecified.

 Descendants: The Royal Wedding was nominated for Best Original Score - Short Film (Animated) at the 12th Hollywood Music in Media Awards.

 Live performances

-Disney's Descendants: The Musical (2020-present)
+Disney's Descendants: The Musical

-On February 6, 2020, Music Theatre International released the rights to a junior production of the film series.
+On February 6, 2020, Music Theatre International released the rights to a stage adaptation of the film series, written for junior performers.
 The plot mostly follows that of the first film but uses elements from the sequel and music from all three films and Descendants: Wicked World.
 It features a book and additional lyrics are written Nick Blaemire, additional music by Madeline Smith, and new orchestrations by Matthew Tishler.

-Descendants/Zombies: Worlds Collide Tour (2025)
+Worlds Collide Tour (2025)

 At the Disney Entertainment Showcase on August 9, 2024, held during the D23 Expo, Disney Branded Television, Disney Concerts, Disney Music Group, and AEG announced the Descendants/Zombies: Worlds Collide Tour, set for summer 2025.
-The tour will bring together stars from both the Descendants and Zombies franchises, with appearances by the Descendants: The Rise of Red and Zombies 4: Dawn of the Vampires stars Kylie Cantrall, Malia Baker, Dara Reneé, Ruby Rose Turner, Freya Skye and Malachi Barton.
+The tour brought together stars from both the Descendants and Zombies franchises, with appearances by the Descendants: The Rise of Red and Zombies 4: Dawn of the Vampires stars Kylie Cantrall, Malia Baker, Dara Reneé, Ruby Rose Turner, Freya Skye and Malachi Barton.
 The tour will be an immersive and interactive live concert experience celebrating music from both franchises and will be held in arenas across the United States, running from July 17 to September 16, 2025.
+The dances were created by Chris Czunys.
 On June 27, 2025, the cast of the tour released the single "Worlds Collide", with vocals from Kylie Cantrall, Malia Baker, Dara Reneé, Joshua Colley, Malachi Barton, Freya Skye and Mekonnen Knife.

+Descendants/Zombies/Camp Rock: Worlds Collide Concert Tour (2026-2027)

+On March 18, 2026, Disney and AEG announced a sequel to the Descendants/Zombies: Worlds Collide Tour will include the return of Descendants and Zombies franchises, as well as the Camp Rock franchise joining the tour with 48 tour dates originally set.
+11 additional tour dates were later added for early 2027.
+The cast includes the return of Malachi Barton, Dara Reneé, and Mekonnen Knife, and former special guest from the Descendants/Zombies: Worlds Collide Tour, Liamani was added a full cast member.
+Other cast members include Zombies 4: Dawn of the Vampires star Swayam Bhatia, Camp Rock 3 star Hudson Stone, and Descendants: Wicked Wonderland stars Kiara Romero and Alexandro Byrd.